Cairns Tickets

 What to expect in each season

-• December to March (Wet Season): Expect daily showers, higher humidity, and stinger season (wear protective suits when swimming).
+• December to March (Wet season): Expect daily showers, higher humidity, and stinger season (wear protective suits when swimming).
 Tour schedules adjust, but trips still run.
 The upside?
 Fewer tourists and stunning tropical scenery.

-• April to May (Shoulder Season): Transition to cooler, drier weather.
+• April to May (Shoulder season): Transition to cooler, drier weather.
 You’ll get more tour options, improved visibility, and excellent value.
 Great time to dive and avoid crowds.

-• June to October (Dry Season): This is the high season.
+• June to October (Dry season): This is the high season.
 Sea temperatures sit around 24–26°C, skies stay clear, and wildlife activity peaks.
 Tours book fast, so reserve early.

 • November: The only time of the year you can witness coral spawning!
 This is a once-a-year underwater explosion of color and reproduction.
 Also, the beginning of turtle nesting and baby coral growth.